0xSero/partisia-docs/docs/pbc-fundamentals/bridging-byoc-by-sending-transactions.md

 #### How to make a withdrawal

 When you withdraw funds from PBC the BYOCs are first burned on PBC, then when the withdrawal oracle nodes confirm this, they each generate a signature.
 You need these to unlock the funds from the contract on the native chain.
-To use the bridge you must have an account on PBC and on the chain which coins you want to deposit or withdraw.
-You must have a wallet to sign transactions on both chains that you are interacting with.
-In the following examples we will assume, that you are trying to bridge ETH.
-The method used for other BYOCs is the same.
-Currently, BYOCs include ETH, Binance Coin and USDC.
-There is a detailed description below, describing which contracts and invocations are used for deposits and withdrawals.

 PBC nodes can read information on the native chains of the cryptocurrencies used for BYOC, e.g. a PBC node has an Ethereum endpoint and can read when a deposit have been made to a contract on Ethereum, but Ethereum nodes do not read information on PBC.
 So, in case of a withdrawal the user needs to provide information from the state of [ETH Withdraw](https://browser.partisiablockchain.com/contracts/043b1822925da011657f9ab3d6ff02cf1e0bfe0146?tab=state) on PBC to the [Small oracle contract on Ethereum](https://etherscan.io/address/0xf393d008077c97f2632fa04a910969ac58f88e3c#writeProxyContract).